Catastrophic Water Loss

 Quarries

-Only monitor their output flow of water not the stream levels
+Only monitor the Quarry output flow of water not the stream levels

 Guages